Building Venice with Apache Helix

 Fault tolerance: As we know, the possibility that one machine in the cluster might fail increases as we add more machines to the cluster.
 In a large cluster, we should therefore expect machine failures to happen frequently.
 In order to avoid data loss, we need sufficient redundancy, a mechanism to detect failure, and an automatic failover process.
 Obviously, the cluster manager must also be careful not to place multiple replicas of the same dataset within the same failure domain (machine, rack, etc.).

 Replica state management: As a stateful service, the storage system typically cannot start serving requests immediately after joining the cluster, because it first needs to bootstrap the latest version of its state.
 On the flip side, before retiring a server, we need to make sure there is enough redundancy in the remaining replicas.
 Meanwhile, the data replica hosted on the server may have complex states during its lifecycle.
-For example, in a traditional master/slave model, one machine hosts the master replica and receives all writes (and possibly all reads too, if strong consistency is required), so a replica assigned to a new machine must start from the bootstrap state to get all data from the master; then its state changes to slave and it may serve read requests (if stale reads are allowed).
-Furthermore, a slave replica might be elected to become the new master of a partition if the current master crashes.
+For example, in a traditional primary/secondarymodel, one machine hosts the primary replica and receives all writes (and possibly all reads too, if strong consistency is required), so a replica assigned to a new machine must start from the bootstrap state to get all data from the primary; then its state changes to secondary and it may serve read requests (if stale reads are allowed).
+Furthermore, a secondary replica might be elected to become the new primary of a partition if the current primary crashes.
 Aside from making sure the server applies the replica’s state change, it’s also necessary to notify other servers and clients about that change, which can happen using a broadcast protocol or by updating a centralized metadata database.

 Helix is a generic framework that we use to manage clusters at LinkedIn.
 It was initially developed for Espresso, a distributed document-based NoSQL database.
 Helix is widely used at LinkedIn, not only for distributed storage systems but also for streaming processes, search infrastructure, and analytics platforms.